oscardepp/oscardepp/README.md

 ### Hi there 👋

 I'm a student at Northwestern pursuing a B.S. in Applied Mathematics and M.S. in Computer Science.

-You'll find computer science and mechanical engineering projects here!
+On my GitHub page, you'll find projects I've done in computer science, applied mathematics, robotics, and mechanical engineering.
+Some notable ones I've done are creating a SQL environment in C, an autonomous drone that picks up boxes, Machine Dynamics Simulations in Python, and some CAD projects I've done over the years.

 <!--
 **oscardepp/oscardepp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.